AbstractThinker0/tadabor-desktop/README.md

 ## Disclaimer

 The app is in beta, which means you may encounter occasional bugs.
 We strongly recommend keeping a backup of any data you save while using the app.
-Your data is stored locally on your machine and is never transmitted or stored on a remote database.
-However, it's always a good practice to have a backup.
-Please be aware that the accuracy of the Quran roots/stems list has not been verified, and the completeness of search results based on sentences/roots has not been extensively tested.
+Please be aware that the accuracy of the Quran roots list has not been verified, and the completeness of search results based on sentences or roots has not been extensively tested.

 ## Known bugs